The World's Best Places to Swim with Whales - Bluewater Dive Travel

 How to Get to the Silver Bank

-There are flights from the U.S. to the Dominican Republic from New York, Newark and Miami to Santo Domingo, Puerto Plata (POP) and Santiago, and there are also flights to Punta Cana (PUJ) from London and Paris if you’re coming from Europe.
+There are flights from the U.S. to the Dominican Republic from New York, Newark, and Miami to Santo Domingo, Puerto Plata (POP), and Santiago, and there are also flights to Punta Cana (PUJ) from London and Paris if you’re coming from Europe.
 Silver Bank is around 80 miles north of Puerto Plata where liveaboard trips usually depart from.

 Water Temperature

-Other Great places to swim with whales
+Other Great Places to Swim with Whales

 There are many other great scuba diving destinations where whales are commonly spotted.
-Head to the Sea of Cortez in Mexico for some of the best 'big animal' diving experience, where you can see sea lions, whale sharks and, if you're lucky, sperm whales on the same trip.
+Head to the Sea of Cortez in Mexico for some of the best 'big animal' diving experiences, where you can see sea lions, whale sharks, and, if you're lucky, sperm whales on the same trip.
 Blue whales, fin whales, and sperm whales are also often seen in Baja, and the whole family can experience unforgettable personal interaction with Pacific gray whales in San Ignacio Lagoon.

 Humpback whale sightings are also reported in the Socorro Islands between November to April, and can be spotted if you are diving Hawaii between November and March.
-Sri Lanka is world-famous for blue whale encounters, and if the killer whale is what you're after, book an Orca Expedition in Norway where up-close encounters with one of the smartest and most powerful mammals on earth are almost guaranteed!
+Sri Lanka is world-famous for blue whale encounters, and if the killer whale is what you're after, book an Orca Expedition in Norway, where up-close encounters with one of the smartest and most powerful mammals on earth are almost guaranteed!
 We have also been able to jump in the water with orcas on rare occasions during our Galapagos photo & video trips.

 And in the winter months of June and July, large numbers of migratory dwarf minke whales gather on the east coast of Australia and can be spotted by lucky divers scuba diving the Great Barrier Reef and Coral Sea.